unitymakesus/ncecf/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 == Changelog ==

+= [5.0.1] 2020-10-22 =

+* Fix - Prevent page from scrolling down to open dropdown/multiselect filters after ajax request.
+[FBAR-193]
+* Fix - Prevent tribe-events shortcode pagination from triggering a Notice on the filter-button due to a missing param.
+[ECP-492]
+* Language - 0 new strings added, 32 updated, 0 fuzzied, and 1 obsoleted

+= [5.0.0.1] 2020-10-05 =

+* Fix - Prevent filter bar from closing when swiping on mobile.
+[FBAR-192]
+* Fix - Prevent some timeouts and SQL errors when multiple filters were applied and views were switched.
+[FBAR-191]
+* Fix - Vertical filter titles now are displayed in bold as originally intended.
+[FBAR-194]
+* Fix - Vertical bar title has proper font size for better visibility.
+[FBAR-194]
+* Fix - Spacing for Select/Multiselect, Checkbox and Radio now match to the correct height.
+[FBAR-194]

+= [5.0.0] 2020-09-28 =

+* Fix - Prevent Filter bar from adding body classes where inappropriate.
+[FBAR-107]
+* Feature - Disable new Filter Bar design by defining this constant: `define( 'TRIBE_EVENTS_FILTERBAR_V1_VIEWS', TRUE );` in your site's wp-config.php.
+[FBAR-148]
+* Feature - Add customizer framework for Filter Bar styling.
+[FBAR-118]
+* Feature - Add filters to determine if filters individually and as a group should be open or closed.
+[FBAR-117]
+* Language - 8 new strings added, 32 updated, 0 fuzzied, and 2 obsoleted

 = [4.10.2] 2020-08-24 =

 * Tweak - Add a link to the Filter Bar settings on the plugin admin listing.
 [FBAR-114]